dhmunro/dudley/README.md

 the individual files.
-Writing these parameters to the index file (and the optional "@=" root address) allows the address of any variable in the entire family to be computed from the data in the index file, without needin to read anything from any of the files owned by any individual ionode.
+Writing these parameters to the index file (and the optional "@=" root address) allows the address of any variable in the entire family to be computed from the data in the index file, without needing to read anything from any of the files owned by any individual ionode.

 More than one "?=" variable may be declared, and they need not share a